lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 > Thank-you, horsey.

+_Emmett pops open the bottle and takes a drink._

 **TheBlade** _(02-Jul-18 06:00 PM)_

 _Jim sighs._

-> Can we just go in to disney?
+> Can we just go into Disney?

 **PlasmaPerson** _(02-Jul-18 06:00 PM)_

-@Magic8Ball do we pay for tickets?
+@Magic8Ball Does the crew pay for tickets?

 **Magic8Ball** _(02-Jul-18 06:00 PM)_